openxc/vi-firmware/docs/config/write-examples.rst

 Writable Configuration Examples
 ===============================

-A "write" to the VI is an OpenXC formatted message sent in reverse - from an application running on a host device back through e.g. USB or Bluetooth to the VI.
-By default, any data sent back to the VI is ignored.

-For applications that need to write data back to the CAN bus, whether for actuation, personalization or diagnostics, you can configure a range of writing styles to be permitted.
-At a high level, you can configure the VI to accept writes for raw CAN messages, translated signals, translated signals with custom logic on the VI to perform transformations, and completely arbitrary sets of CAN writes from a single request from the user.
+For applications that need to send data back to the vehicle, you can configure a variety of CAN writes: raw CAN messages, performing reverse translation of an individual CAN signal, or send diagnostic requests.

 Most of these examples build on configurations started for reading data from the bus, so you are strongly encouraged to read, understand and try the